FabrizioSandri/data-mining-project/README.md

 Select one option:
 ```
-Here option `1` runs the algorithms, whereas options `2-5` runs the experiments.
+In this case, option `1` executes the algorithms, whereas choices `2` through
-Once you select option `1` you will be prompted with another message asking for
+`5` do the experiments.
+Once you select option `1` you will be prompted with
-the version of the algorithm to run.
-Since the final algorithm has been created
+another message asking for the version of the algorithm to run.
+Since the final
-one block at a time, this prompt allows to choose the version of the algorithm
+algorithm was built one block at a time, this prompt allows you to select which
-to run.
+version of the algorithm to execute.

 ```
 Select the algorithm to use for filling the blanks of the utility matrix: